flacerdk/tungt-vand-python/README.md

 Try the service [here](http://maskd.dk/ddo/).

+## Setup

+Install the dependencies with `pip install -r requirements.txt` and run the server with `python app.py`.

 ## Rationale

 I'm learning Danish and DDO is a very valuable resource for me.
 However, using